solevar-collective/mission-statement/README.md

 Notwithstanding the academic efforts, and the collective's recency, governance is to be treated as a priority.
 Therefore, the following measures are to be taken:

-* BESC is to have minimal overall leadership, and decisions are to be made via consensus.
+* The Solevar Foundation is to have minimal overall leadership, and decisions are to be made via consensus.
 Instead of power being concentrated in the hands of a few individuals, all members are to have a voice in our decisions.
 While this does sacrifice some level of overall decision-making speed, it reinforces the notion of all members being equally trusted in advancing the collective's objectives.

 * As mentioned in our tenets, research is to be made freely available to all.
 However, any work that has potential ethical or legal consequences is to first be assessed by non-affiliated (third party) peers, or groups, to ascertain the overall validity of the research and, subsequently, potential measures to be taken before the work is made public.

 * Erratic or improper behaviour will not be tolerated.
 Any display of racist, homophobic, or sexual misconduct will be faced with immediate disassociation from the organisation – for Brazilian offenders, and depending on their actions, they’ll also be reported to the authorities.
-BESC is, first and foremost, a research collective, and we expect its members to exhibit maturity befitting their position.
+The Solevar Foundation is, first and foremost, a research collective, and we expect its members to exhibit maturity befitting their position.